-A standard standing rib roast is essentially several unsliced bone-in rib eye steaks, standing on end alongside one another in an impressive formation worthy of the most special of occasions.
+A classic standing rib roast is essentially several unsliced bone-in rib eye steaks, standing on end alongside one another in an impressive formation worthy of the most special of occasions.
 And the taste?
 Trust us, there are far worse things to tuck into for dinner, whether Sunday supper or a Christmas feast.
 Here’s how to cook it.–Renee Schettler Rossi

 Is there a difference between standing rib roast and prime rib?